Chorley Personal Injury Solicitors – No Win No Fee Claims

 In order to win a Chorley accident case, you, or more specifically your solicitor (if you choose to hire one), will need to be able to prove the following:

 - Firstly, that the defendant in the case owed you a duty of care.

 - Secondly, that they breached the duty of care in some way.

 - And finally, that the breach they made caused you to have an accident and become injured.

 To give your solicitor the best chance to be able to prove those points it’s highly recommended that you begin your claim as early as possible.
+Due to the Limitation Act 1980, there is normally a three-year time limit for starting a personal injury claim.
+The time limit starts from the date of your accident (or the day your injuries/illness could be diagnosed).
 A competent accident solicitor will gather as much supporting evidence as possible and make sure that any claims are backed up with solid facts.